tamiresco/InbrainLab/README.md

 Plots:
 • How much is thinning in the cortex?
 • How does our model perform in the cortex?
+• Which cortical structure thins the most in life?
 • How thick is Layer I in the cortex?
 • How thick is Layer IV in the cortex?
 • Which cortical structure thins the most in life?